-RNAO believes harm reduction – including supervised injection – is one critical tool nurses can use when helping clients overcome substance abuse and addiction.
+RNAO believes harm reduction – including supervised injection services (SIS) – is a critical tool nurses can use to help clients who use substances, minimize stigma, and build healthier communities.

-The issue was thrust into the spotlight in 2011, when Vancouver’s supervised injection facility, Insite, was threatened with closure.
-RNAO, as well as the Canadian Nurses Association and the Association of Registered Nurses of British Columbia, presented arguments before the Supreme Court of Canada that supported the facility, and ultimately contributed to the decision that ruled the clinic can keep its doors open.
+The issue was thrust into the spotlight in 2011, when Vancouver’s SIS facility, Insite, was threatened with closure.
+RNAO, the Canadian Nurses Association, and the Association of Registered Nurses of British Columbia presented arguments before the Supreme Court of Canada to support the facility, and ultimately contributed to the decision that ruled the clinic can keep its doors open.